RisingStack/react-easy-state/README.md

 - Edge: 12 and above
 - Opera: 36 and above
 - React Native is not yet supported
-- IE is not supported
+- IE is not supported and never will be

 *This library is based on non polyfillable ES6 Proxies.
-Because of this, React Native and IE support is not possible as of now.
-This may change in the future, if these platforms add ES6 Proxy support.*
+Because of this, React Native and IE support is not possible.
+IE will never support ES6 Proxies and React Easy State, React Native support will arrive with time.*

 ## Performance